lmaurits/BEASTling/docs/config.rst

 The ``calibration`` section should contain one parameter for each distinct calibration point that you wish to include in the analysis.

-The name of each parameter should be a comma-separated list of family names, and the corresponding values should be two ages, expressed in units of time before present (BP), corresponding to a 95% confidence interval for the age of the most recent common ancestor (MRCA) of those families.
-Note that the parameter name may just be a single family.
-E.g. if you want to tell your analysis that you are 95% sure that Austronesian is between 4,750 and 5,800 years old, include the following line in your calibration section:
+The name of each parameter should be a comma-separated list of family names or Glottocodes.
+The corresponding values can be strings in one of several supported formats.
+The two simplest formats are to specify a range of ages, or a single upper or lower bounding age.

+Ranges can be specified as follows:

 ::